 There are quite a few different types of mountain bike helmets - and they’re used for different styles of riding.
 You probably don’t need a full-face helmet to ride along the Mission Greenway.
 But you should certainly be thinking about it if you’re spending your summers riding the lift-access trails at Silverstar or Big White.

 Get a mountain bike helmet that fits.
 Get a mountain bike helmet that suits your riding style.
 And get a new mountain bike helmet when yours expires - every few years.

 A full-face mountain bike helmet is what it sounds like - a helmet that covers some of your face too.
 These helmets tend to cover more of the back of your head than traditional helmets, and have a chin guard too.
 They’re best for downhill biking, since they’re designed with protection (not ventilation) in mind.
 But as convertible full-face helmets have grown in popularity and availability, more riders are using them to get the best of both worlds.

 MIPS is a patented protection technology that has been quickly adopted by helmet manufacturers.
 The reason is that MIPS, or the Multi-directional Impact Protection System, offers protection from forces that occur at certain varying angles.
 How?
 By reducing harmful forces during certain impacts.

 Look for the yellow symbol to find mountain bike helmets with MIPS technology.

 Do you need a special helmet for mountain biking?

 It comes down to personal preference and your riding style.
 If you ride your mountain bike on double tracks, man-made flowy trails (as long as you don’t get too much air), you could get away with a road helmet.

-Mountain bike helmets do offer more protection than road bike helmets though.
-The visor can protect your eyes from low-hanging branches, rain, sun, and wind.
-While full-face helmets offer more protection in case you fall.
+Mountain bike helmets do offer more coverage than road bike helmets though.
+The visor can shield your eyes from low-hanging branches, rain, sun, and wind.
+While full-face helmets offer more coverage in case you fall.